DallasMSFT/ToolbuildingFRB/README.md

 * ```Set-HistoryToClipboard```: Copies history to the clipboard.
 One of, if not the first, function I wrote for myself.
 Not that interesting but very useful.
 Note how a a function alias is defined from _within_ the function.

 * ```Show-WaitBar```: Displays a 'Knight Rider' type progress bar for operations with an unknown end time.
-Demonstrates several advanced topics, including runspaces (two different ways) and passing script blocks as parameters.
+Demonstrates several advanced topics, including run spaces (two different ways) and passing script blocks as parameters.

 * ```Start-SleepWithProgress```: Sleeps while showing a progress bar.
 Demonstrates multiple parameter sets.
 I use this all the time.